JESSICA ADAMS

 Memories of Michael Lutin

-Well, he wrote a classic book called SunShines – The Astrology of Being Happy.
+Well, to begin this tribute to the unique Michael Lutin, let’s start with his book SunShines – The Astrology of Being Happy.
 And he mostly was happy.
 Reliably funny, anyway.
-Also a star in astrology circles.
-I remember Michael after a talk in Georgia being mobbed.

 hPc4ZOJ9 400x400 300x300 - Remembering Michael Lutin